Matrix-product-state-based band-Lanczos solver for quantum cluster approaches: Method

-relating the approximation error of the cluster Green's function to the Krylov space dimension $D$ and the chosen time step $\tau$.
-In our computations, we choose $\epsilon \leq \delta R^D(\tau)$ as error threshold, which can be evaluated at negligible numerical costs from the matrix representation of the exponential of the effective Hamiltonian $\hat H^D$~\cite{Botchev2013,Paeckel2019} (see also~\cref{app:hl}).
+Note the exponential suppression of the bound on the time step $\tau$.
+We propose to use the generalized residual for two reasons.
+(1) Evolving for small time steps $\tau$, the approximation of the time evolution incorporates mostly low\hyp lying excited states because the spread of information is limited by the Lieb\hyp Robinson bounds~\cite{Nachtergaele2006} and $\ket{\psi}$ is close to the ground state.
+(2) $\delta R^D(\tau)$ is remarkably insensitive to small approximation errors in the low-energy spectrum, in particular if poles move close to each other in the scope of the Krylov sequence.
+In our computations, we choose $\epsilon \leq \delta R^D(\tau)$ as error threshold, which can be evaluated at negligible numerical costs from the matrix representation of the exponential of the effective Hamiltonian $\hat H^D$ \cite{Botchev2013,Paeckel2019} (see also \cref{app:hl}).
 We furthermore fix the time step by relating it to the spectral width $W$ of $\hat H$ via $\tau = \frac{2\pi}{\kappa W}$ where typically we choose the \textit{energy window fraction} $\kappa \approx 1$.
-We can now argue why we expect this error measure to be more reliable than only considering the relative change in the ground\hyp state energy: $\delta R^D(\tau)$ is not a relative measure and while we also found it to exhibit fluctuations in our numerics, these are less severe than those in $\delta E$.
-The stability of $\delta R^D(\tau)$ against fluctuations comes from the fact that increasing the Krylov space dimension $D$, the residual in approximating the time evolution is monotonically decreasing, which follows directly from~\cref{eq:hl}.
-Thus, fluctuations can only be generated from approximation errors caused by the~\gls{MPS} arithmetics and truncation errors.
-The main effect of these errors is to destroy the block\hyp tridiagonal form of the effective Hamiltonian, which, however, can be monitored by the precision of the~\gls{MPS} arithmetics and the truncation errors.
+We can now argue why we expect this error measure to be more reliable than only considering the relative change in the groundstate energy: $\delta R^D(\tau)$ is not a relative measure and while we also found it to exhibit fluctuations in our numerics, these are less severe than those in $\delta E$.
+The stability of $\delta R^D(\tau)$ against fluctuations comes from the fact that increasing the Krylov space dimension $D$, the residual in approximating the time evolution is monotonically decreasing, which follows directly from \cref{eq:hl}.
+Thus, fluctuations can only be generated from approximation errors caused by the \gls{MPS} arithmetics and truncation errors.
+The main effect of these errors is to destroy the block\hyp tridiagonal form of the effective Hamiltonian, which, however, can be monitored by the precision of the \gls{MPS} arithmetics and the truncation errors.
 We choose the corresponding thresholds to be sufficiently small and thereby obtain a significantly more stable convergence criterion than using $\delta E$.
 It should be noted that strictly speaking,~\cref{eq:hl} is valid only after a complete sequence of Lanczos states for the set of initial states $\ket{\varphi^{(e)}_{j,\sigma}}$ has been constructed, i.e., the Krylov space dimension has to fulfill $D=N\cdot L$.
-We discuss this issue in~\cref{app:hl} but from our numerical experience we found that the violation of monotonicity while constructing a new set of $L$ candidate states is not too severe.
+However, from our numerical experience we found that the violation of monotonicity while constructing a new set of $L$ candidate states is not too severe.